aminsec/Sancity-Blogs-Nodejs/README.md

 - JWT
 - REST API
 - JSON
+- etc

-# Some of options
+# Some of Features
 - Creating account
+- Creating blog
 - Chat
-- Creating blog
+- Public/Private blogs
+- Magic link, making private blogs accessible with token
 - Notifications
 - Like/Save/Commenting on blogs
 - Search
 - AI summarizes blogs to user
 - AI pushes new blogs every 30 minutes to the app
+- etc

 And so much more...